Species Introduction

 Acclimation Process

-Introducing your Endler guppies to their new home requires a careful acclimation process to minimize stress.
-Begin by floating the sealed bag containing the guppies in the aquarium for about 15-20 minutes to equalize the temperature.
-After this, gradually mix small amounts of aquarium water into the bag over the next hour.
-This process helps the fish adjust to the water parameters of their new environment.
-Once acclimated, gently release the guppies into the tank using a net to avoid adding any transport water that may contain harmful substances.
+Introducing your Endler Guppies to their new home requires a careful acclimation process to minimize stress and ensure a smooth transition.
+Begin by floating the sealed bag containing your fish in the aquarium for about 15-20 minutes.
+This allows the water temperature in the bag to equalize with that of the tank.
+After this, gradually add small amounts of tank water to the bag every 5 minutes for about 30 minutes.
+This step helps the fish adjust to the water parameters of their new environment.
+Once acclimated, gently net the fish out of the bag and place them into the aquarium, discarding the water from the bag to avoid introducing any potential contaminants.
+This careful acclimation process will help your Endler Guppies settle into their new home with minimal stress.

 Long-term Care